thepollari/teal-agents/README.md

 on orchestrators, see [README.md](src/orchestrators/README.md).

 ## Getting Started
-Regardless of if you're experimenting with individual agents or orchestrators, or contributing to the developent of the platform, you'll need to build the base images.
-To do so, once cloning this repository locally, from the root directory
+Some of the demos and examples in this repository require docker images to be built locally on your machine.
+To do this, once cloning this repository locally, from the root directory
 run:
 ```bash
 $ git clone https://github.com/MSDLLCpapers/teal-agents.git